ccimage/jsonviewer/README.md

 - download
 - reload
-- Usage:  open a file,  Press F1 and run 'View json readable'
+- Usage:  open a file,  Press F1 and run 'View json readable' Run the command again on editor to update the view.
 ## Features

 Show JSON file as a treeview in vscode.